Surprise winner of Kitzbuhel downhill

 Frenchman Johan Clarey, who holds the record for the fastest speed registered in a World Cup race with 100.6 mph on the Lauberhorn in Wengen in 2013, suffered the downhill's most notable crash Saturday but was able to walk away unscathed.

-The slalom specialists with compete in Kitzbuhel Sunday, while the speed circuit heads to Germany for next week's race in Garmisch-Partenkirchen.
+The men's speed circuit heads to Germany for next week's race in Garmisch-Partenkirchen.

 The Winter Olympics begin in PyeongChang, South Korea on February 9.